-Have you ever heard of multiple personality disorder or split personality disorder?
+Have you ever heard of people who have "multiple" or "split" personalities?

-Identifying the real signs and symptoms can help you or a loved one receive timely, effective mental health care.
+Identifying the real signs and symptoms of DID can help you or a loved one receive timely, effective mental health care.

 What is DID?

-DID is a mental health condition where a person has two or more enduring separate identities.
-Each of these identities has its own:
+DID isa mental health condition where a person has two or more enduring separate identities.

 history